LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 the XML documenting files to (X)HTML, PDF, Markdown, or plain text files.
 See the `lgtdoc/xml/NOTES.md` for details.

+An utility `doclet` object is available providing a simple solution to specify a set of goals and a set of shell commands to (re)generate the API documentation for a project.
+For an usage example see the `sample_doclet.lgt` source file.

 Other notes
 -----------